Personal Story: A young woman's story of genetic testing and risk-reducing mastectomy

 In partnership with Basser Center for at the University of Pennsylvania, The Well Woman Coalition has organized the “LATINX & ” campaign that focuses on information and Spanish-language materials for Latinas.

 Lastly, Ms. Campoverdi points out:

 "Treatment versus surveillance approaches are very personal, and each woman should decide what’s best for her.
-But if you have reason to believe that you may be at a higher risk of developing breast cancer or have several family members who have battled the disease, consider taking a hereditary cancer test."
+But if you have reason to believe that you may be at a higher risk of developing breast cancer or have several family members who have battled the disease, consider taking a test."

 What does this mean for me?

 - If you have had breast cancer, have a family history of breast or other cancers, you may want talk to a genetic counselor or other health provider with experience in genetics.
 You may qualify for genetic testing.

 - If you test positive for a mutation in a gene associated with breast cancer, you should speak with your health care provider about risk-management options.

 Share your thoughts on this XRAYS article by taking our brief survey.

 Alejandra Campoverdi and Barbara Brody.
 "I Had a Preventive Mastectomy—Then Found Out I Already Had Breast Cancer."
 Health, May 18, 2019.